Whoaa512/starred/README.md

 - [tobetz/LegoMicroscope](https://github.com/tobetz/LegoMicroscope) - To learn about optics and microscopy, we generated a simple to build lego microscope that does not need precision optics and 3D printed parts.
 - [meshpro/optimesh](https://github.com/meshpro/optimesh) - :spider_web: Mesh optimization, mesh smoothing.
 - [davestewart/todo-emojis](https://github.com/davestewart/todo-emojis) - Track todos in Slack using custom checkbox emojis
-- [IAmStoxe/wirehole](https://github.com/IAmStoxe/wirehole) - WireHole is a combination of WireGuard, Pi-hole, and Unbound in a docker-compose project with the intent of enabling users to quickly and easily create a personally managed full or split-tunnel WireGu
 - [thoughtbot/til](https://github.com/thoughtbot/til) - Today I Learned
 - [planetopendata/awesome-sqlite](https://github.com/planetopendata/awesome-sqlite) - A collection of awesome sqlite tools, scripts, books, etc
 - [teenyicons/teenyicons](https://github.com/teenyicons/teenyicons) - Tiny minimal 1px icons designed to fit in the smallest places.